Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 As they look at the google maps functionality provided they might then make the decision to actually have a local curate their trip for them, as they look at the five main city destinations and read about the locals who are designing the curated trips this month.

 <b>User Story 1: Be Inspired</b><br>
 - A new user comes across the <b>BeenThere</b> website when starting to plan their holiday.
 They do not know where they want to go on holiday yet and would like to be inspired by the 5, monthly cities with the current 3 recommendations for hotels, bars, and restaurants.
+After they are inspired they book a curated trip.

 <b>User Story 2: Checking which cities are in focus this month and just using the hotel finder</b><br>